3 Days in Berlin

 Check Point Charlie

-Check Point Charlie has turned into a tourist trap with souvenir shops everywhere and museums on every corner competing for your tourist euros.
-You can pay to have your photo taken at the checkpoint if you so desire.
+Checkpoint Charlie has turned into a tourist trap, with souvenir shops everywhere and museums on every corner competing for your tourist dollars.
+You can pay to have your photo taken at the checkpoint if you'd like.

-We found a very good info/photography exhibit on the corner across from Check Point Charlie, which gave valuable insight into the wall/border areas and the extent East Germany went to in order to keep people on the Eastern side of the wall.
-If you want to dig deeper check out the Check Point Charlie Museum.
+We found a very good information and photography exhibit on the corner across from Checkpoint Charlie, which provided valuable insight into the wall and border areas and the extent to which East Germany went to keep people on the Eastern side of the wall.
+If you want to dig deeper, check out the Check Point Charlie Museum.

 Check Point Charlie